dboddie-canonical-work/disgorged-docs/snapcraft-and-extended-security-maintenance.rst

 ..
 24297.md

-.. \_snapcraft-and-extended-security-maintenance:
+.. _snapcraft-and-extended-security-maintenance:

 Snapcraft and Extended Security Maintenance
 ===========================================

 On the 30th April 2021, `Ubuntu 16.04 LTS (Xenial Xerus) <https://releases.ubuntu.com/16.04/>`__ reached the end of its five years of standard support and entered the `Extended Security Maintenance <https://ubuntu.com/security/esm>`__ (ESM) phase.

-The former default `base snap <base-snaps.md>`__ when building snaps with `Snapcraft <snapcraft-overview.md>`__ was ``core``, which uses Ubuntu 16.04 LTS as its build and runtime environment.
+The former default :ref:`base snap <base-snaps>` when building snaps with :ref:`Snapcraft <snapcraft-overview>` was ``core``, which uses Ubuntu 16.04 LTS as its build and runtime environment.
 This has since been superseded by ``core18`` and ``core20``, based on Ubuntu 18.04 LTS and Ubuntu 20.04 LTS respectively, which are now the default and recommended build and runtime environments for new snaps.

-However, there are still some snaps built using Ubuntu 16.04 LTS, either explicitly by including ``core`` in their `snapcraft.yaml <the-snapcraft-yaml-schema.md>`__, or implicitly by not defining any base at all.
+However, there are still some snaps built using Ubuntu 16.04 LTS, either explicitly by including :ref:``core`` in their `snapcraft.yaml <the-snapcraft-yaml-schema>`, or implicitly by not defining any base at all.

 To remain secure and supported, these snaps will need to either:

 -  migrate the snap to a later supported base
 -  use the Extended Security Maintenance (ESM) programme

-See `Migrating between bases <migrating-between-bases.md>`__ for help switching to a newer base, and see below for details on Snapcraft changes and using ESM when building core-based snaps.
+See :ref:`Migrating between bases <migrating-between-bases>` for help switching to a newer base, and see below for details on Snapcraft changes and using ESM when building core-based snaps.

 -  `Changes to Snapcraft <#snapcraft-and-extended-security-maintenance-heading--changes>`__
 -  `Extended Security Maintenance <#snapcraft-and-extended-security-maintenance-heading--esm>`__